 Flewelling is a native of Oswego who earned her GED in 1999.
 She’s a Liberal Arts & Sciences: Humanities and Social Sciences major with minors in Honors and Women’s Studies.
 Flewelling will earn her degree in May.
 She plans to transfer to Syracuse University and pursue a bachelor’s degree in Public Health and a minor in Medical Anthropology.

 Hurst is a 2015 graduate of Port Byron High School.
 She’s a Mathematics & Science major with an Honors minor.
 Hurst attended OCC tuition-free thanks to the New York State STEM scholarship program.
 She will earn her degree in May.
-Hurst plans to pursue a medical degree or enroll in the Cardiovascular Perfusion Program at SUNY Upstate Medical University.
+Hurst plans to transfer to SUNY Binghamton and pursue a degree in its nanotech stem research program.

 You can view a slideshow from the ceremony below.